nmstreethran/actions-deploy-gist/README.md

 #### `gist_file_name` (optional)

-Name of the file to be added in the gist.
+Name of the file to be added in the Gist.
 If not provided, the original file name from `file_path` will be used.

 #### `file_path`